arthurnn/twirp-ruby/README.md

 Twirp allows to easily define RPC services and clients that communicate using Protobuf or JSON over HTTP.

-This is the Ruby implementation, but Twirp is available in many other languages.
-The cannonical implementation is in Go: https://github.com/twitchtv/twirp
+The [Twirp protocol](https://twitchtv.github.io/twirp/docs/spec_v5.html) is implemented in multiple languages.
+This means that you can write your service in one language and automatically generate clients in other languages.
+Refer to the [Golang implementation](https://github.com/twitchtv/twirp) for more details on the project.

 ## Install

 Add `gem "twirp"` to your Gemfile, or install with `gem install twirp`.

+For code generation, you also need [protoc](https://github.com/golang/protobuf) (version 3+).

 ## Service DSL

-Protobuf messages are defined with [google-protobuf](https://github.com/google/protobuf/tree/master/ruby), which has its own DSL to define message classes that can serialize into both Protobuf and JSON.

-A Twirp service adds the RPC methods to send and receive those messages.
-For example:
+A Twirp service defines RPC methods to send and receive Protobuf messages.
+For example, a `HelloWorld` service:

 ```ruby
 require 'twirp'